ethandengg/SDGE_EV_EDA/README.md

 All datasets used in this repository was downloaded from the web or loaded in with an API

+The zip code shapefile needed to plot on maps can be found here https://www2.census.gov/geo/tiger/TIGER2024/ZCTA520/

 All the packages and dependencies to run the notebooks locally are found in the "environment.yml" file